 The Board of Directors of BBVA currently comprises 15 members.
-The business address of the Directors of BBVA is Calle Azul, 4, 28050 Madrid.
+The business address of the directors of BBVA is Calle Azul, 4, 28050 Madrid.

-BBVA may, from time to time, enter into transactions in the ordinary course of its business, and on an arm's-length basis, with the Directors.
+BBVA may, from time to time, enter into transactions in the ordinary course of its business, and on an arm's-length basis, with the directors.

 BBVA's Board of Directors Regulations include rules which are designed to prevent situations where a potential conflict of interest may arise.
-These Regulations provide, among other matters, that Directors with a potential conflict of interest may not participate in meetings at which those situations are being considered.
-Accordingly, there are no potential conflicts of interest between the private interests or other duties of the Directors and their duties to BBVA.
+These Regulations provide, among other matters, that directors must refrain from participating in deliberations and votes on resolutions or decisions in which they or a related party may have a direct or indirect conflict of interest.
+Accordingly, there are no potential conflicts of interest between the private interests or other duties of the directors and their duties to BBVA.